grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dd>
   <p>Those...</p>
   <p class="action">They swallow hard.</p>
-  <p>...rats... were smart, you could see it in the way they fought us.</p>
+  <p>...rats... they were smart, you could see it in the way they fought us.</p>
 </dd>

 <dt>Biron</dt>